xywantstolineflat/esp32s3-nat-router/README.md

 # esp32s3-nat-router

 ESP32S3 WiFi NAT Router with client listing, serial deauth, and network monitoring

-# My Goal:
+---

+## Project Overview

+A simple NAT router implementation for the ESP32-S3 DevKitC-1.
+This project aims to provide WiFi NAT routing capabilities with features such as device listing, serial deauthentication, and easy configuration—all managed directly on GitHub.

+---

+## Features & Roadmap

-1. To make a NAT Router for ESP32-S3 DevKitC-1
+- [ ] NAT Router for ESP32-S3 DevKitC-1
-2. Deauth users via serial monitor
+- [ ] Deauthenticate users via serial monitor
-3. Forward traffic from Upstream network
+- [ ] Forward traffic from upstream network
-4. List all connected devices
+- [ ] List all connected devices
-5. Customizable STA List (if you have multiple network to choose from and if the esp32s3 either gets kicked, disconnected, blacklisted, or the network is unavailable, it would connect to a different netowrk from your list)
+- [ ] Customizable STA List (automatically switch if disconnected/blacklisted)
-6. Customizeable AP SSID and password
+- [ ] Customizable AP SSID and password
-7. Customize all via Serial Monitor
+- [ ] Configure all settings via Serial Monitor
-8. And lastly, make this whole project entirely only in GitHub and not using ESP-IDF, esptool, PlatformIO, Arduino IDE, and other tools except for GitHub
+- [ ] Fully develop the project on GitHub (no use of ESP-IDF, esptool, PlatformIO, Arduino IDE, etc.)

+---

+## Getting Started

+### Prerequisites

+- ESP32-S3 DevKitC-1 board
+- [Optional] USB-to-serial adapter
+- WiFi network(s) for testing

+### Build & Flash

+> ⚠️ This project is designed to be built and managed entirely through GitHub workflows.
+> When available, instructions and automation steps will be added here.

+---

+## Usage

+1. Connect your ESP32-S3 DevKitC-1 to power and serial.
+2. Monitor the serial output at 115200 baud.
+3. Use the serial monitor to configure SSID, password, and other settings.

+---

+## Contributing

+Pull requests and suggestions are welcome!
+If you have ideas or find bugs, please open an issue.

+---

+## License

+This project is free to use for any purpose.
+However, you must give credit to the original author (Prinsx-py) in any derivative works or distributions.
+See the [LICENSE](LICENSE) file for details.

+---

+## Credits

-Everything will be made by a single STE Student from GEANHS from Philippines
+Made by a single STE Student from GEANHS, Philippines.

+---

+## Acknowledgements

+Thanks to the ESP32 and open source communities for inspiration and resources.